1. The Kuiper belt ↑

 Charon, image from New Horizons.
 Image credit: NASA/JHUAPL/SWRI/Public domain.

 Pluto is mostly composed of rock and ice.
-Its mass is about one-sixth of the Earth's Moon and has an eccentric orbit, which sometimes takes it closer to the Sun than Neptune.
-Pluto has a number of moons, including Nix, Hydra, and Charon.
+Its mass is about one-sixth of the Earth's Moon, and it has an eccentric orbit, which sometimes takes it closer to the Sun than Neptune.
+Pluto has at least five moons, including Nix, Hydra, and Charon.
 Charon is the largest, with a diameter over half the size of Pluto's.

 The Earth, and objects beyond the orbit of Neptune, sizes are to scale.
 Image credit: NASA/Lexicon/Public domain.